General Terms and Conditions of Purchase

 We may demand changes to the design and execution of the delivery item within the scope of what is reasonable for the supplier.
 In the event of such changes, the effects on delivery dates and any additional or reduced costs shall be regulated appropriately and by mutual agreement.

-– the opening of insolvency proceedings against the assets of the supplier or our customer for whom the order is intended,
+• Opening of insolvency proceedings against the assets of the supplier or our customer for whom the order is intended,

 4. SCOPE OF DELIVERY/SPARE PARTS/SOFTWARE MAINTENANCE